AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

    >
    >You have to be at the product level, not at the variant level.

-1. Tap/click **View Product Data** icon with selection mode or quick actions.
+1. Select the **View Product Data** icon with selection mode or quick actions.
-1. Tap/click Edit icon.
+1. Select the Edit icon.
 1. Scroll to **Add**.

    ![Adding product data screenshot](/help/sites-administering/assets/chlimage_1-91.png)

-1. Tap/click **Add**.
+1. Select **Add**.
 A new asset placeholder appears.
-1. Tapping/clicking **Change **opens a dialog which lets you choose an asset.
+1. Selecting **Change** opens a dialog box that lets you choose an asset.
-1. Select the asset you want to add.
+1. Select the asset that you want to add.

    >[!NOTE]
    >
    >The assets you can select are from [Assets](/help/assets/assets.md).

-1. Tap/click Done icon.
+1. Select the Done icon.

 Two assets are now stored in your product component.
-You can configure which one will appear on the product page.
+You can configure which one appears on the product page.
 This works with a category system.
-First you need to add a category to the individual assets:
+First you must add a category to the individual assets:

-1. Tap/click **View Product Data**.
+1. Select **View Product Data**.
 1. Type an **Asset Category** under the assets, for example `cat1` and `cat2`.

    >[!NOTE]
    >
    >You can also use tags for categories.

-1. Tap/click Done icon.
+1. Select the Done icon.
 You now have to [rollout](#rolling-out-a-catalog) your changes.

 Now your assets in the product component have a category.
-You can configure which category will be displayed at three different levels:
+You can configure which category is displayed at three different levels:

 * [Product Page](#product-page)
 * [Catalog](#catalog)